 Site Context Outline permission for comprehensive redevelopment of the Ferrier Estate to deliver 4000 homes and approximately 30,000sqm of commercial, community and leisure uses was granted in 2009.
 Subsequent applications for individual phases have increased the number of residential units to approximately 4900.
 The masterplan split the site into six phases, and to date phases I and 4 have completed; phases 2 and 5 have partially completed; phase 3 is under construction and phase 6 has not started.
+The replacement primary school, Wingfield School, has been provided and is operational.
 The eastern and north western edges of the site are characterised by predominantly low rise residential neighbourhoods (including the Blackheath Park Conservation Area).
 The open spaces of Sutcliffe Park and playing fields characterise the south and southwest of the site.
 The northern boundary is formed by the railway, and Kidbrooke Station (mainline) is within the site boundary.
 Kidbrooke Park Road (A2213) runs through the centre of the site and is a main bus route.
-Site Requirements • Any subsequent revisions to these permissions that seek to increase the quantum of residential development will be expected to assess the need for enhanced social infrastructure provision to support additional residents, and provide for the required increase in capacity as part of any proposals.
-Development Guidelines As of 2019, all individual phases of the masterplan (that have not already completed) have full planning permission.
+Site Requirements Any subsequent revisions to these permissions that seek to increase the quantum of residential development will be expected to assess the need for enhanced social infrastructure provision to support additional residents and provide for the required increase in capacity as part of any proposals.
+Revisions may also trigger the requirement for additional affordable housing provision Development Guidelines As of 2019, all individual phases of the masterplan (that have not already completed) have full planning permission.
 These permissions establish the acceptable mix/quantum of uses on the site and as well at the layout and built form.
-Notes Site references K3, K4, K5 and K7 in the Issues and Options consultation.
-Phases have been combined into a single site for clarity.
+Thames Water has indicated that upgrades to the water supply and wastewater network infrastructure are likely to be required to support the demand anticipated from the site.
+Strategic drainage infrastructure is likely to be required.
+Early liaison with Thames Water on these issues is required.